 Being made redundant, or even just being placed at risk of redundancy, can be hugely stressful, especially if it’s come as a surprise to you.
-Knowing your legal rights can give you peace of mind as well as helping you to get the best available settlement if you are made redundant.
+Knowing your legal rights can give you peace of mind and may well help you get the best available settlement if you are made redundant.

 Our redundancy expertise

-Our employment lawyers know that redundancy can be an uncomfortable process, creating huge uncertainty and low morale.
+Our redundancy solicitors know that redundancy can be an uncomfortable process, creating huge uncertainty and low morale.
 This is often fuelled by common misconceptions about employee rights and the processes involved.

 For example, have you heard the saying ‘last in, first out’?
 Or that your employer can force you to retire at 65?
-Both are myths and your employer is responsible for ensuring that they conduct redundancy procedures in a clear and fair manner.
+Both are myths and your employer is responsible for ensuring that they conduct redundancy procedures in a clear, fair and non-discriminatory manner.